-A wide variety of methods have been proposed to estimate the latent block membership of nodes in an stochastic block model, including modularity \cite{Newman:2006a}, profile-likelihood \cite{Bickel:Chen:2009}, pseudo-likelihood \cite{Amini:etal:2013}, variational methods \cite{Daudin:Picard:Robin:2008, Latouche:Birmele:Amroise:2012}, spectral clustering \cite{Rohe:Chatterjee:Yu:2011, Fishkind:etal:2013, Jin:2015}, belief propagation \cite{Decelle:etal:2011}, and so on.
-The asymptotic properties of these methods have also been established \cite{Bickel:Chen:2009, Rohe:Chatterjee:Yu:2011, Celisse:Daudin:Pierre:2012, Bickel:etal:2013, Gao:Lu:Zhou:2015, Zhang:Zhou:2016}.
 However, most of these works assume that the number of communities $k$ is known a priori.
-In real network data, $k$ is usually unknown and needs to be estimated.
+In a real-world network, $k$ is usually unknown and needs to be estimated.
 Therefore, it is of importance to investigate how to choose $k$ (called model selection in this article).
-Some methods have been proposed in recent years, including recursive approaches \cite{Zhao:Levina:Zhu:2011}, spectral methods\cite{Le:Levina:2015}, sequential test \cite{Bickel:Sarkar:2015, Lei:2016}, and network cross-validation \cite{Chen:Lei:2017}.
-The likelihood methods for model selection have also been proposed \cite{Daudin:Picard:Robin:2008, Latouche:Birmele:Amroise:2012, Saldana:Yu:Feng:2017}. \citeauthor{Wang:Bickel:2016} \cite{Wang:Bickel:2016} established the limiting distribution of the log-likelihood ratio under model misspecification--underfitting and overfitting, and deduced a likelihood-based model selection method.
-Specifically, their penalty function is
+Some methods have been proposed in recent years, including a recursive approach \citep{Zhao:Levina:Zhu:2011}, spectral methods \citep{Le:Levina:2015}, sequential tests \citep{Bickel:Sarkar:2015, Lei:2016}, and network cross-validation \citep{Chen:Lei:2018}.
+The likelihood-based methods for model selection have also been proposed \citep{Daudin:Picard:Robin:2008, Latouche:Birmele:Amroise:2012, Saldana:Yu:Feng:2017}.